grezxune/tommy_treb/_posts/2018-03-8-learning-react.md

 );
 {% endhighlight %}

-If you need the ability to have your component update some values and persist or display them, you'd want to take a look at class based components.
+If you need the ability to have your component update some values and persist or display them, you'd want to take a look at class-based components.

 ### Class React Component
 Here we're able to see that the class has a state variable associated with it which is an object.
-This object should never be manipulated manually, rather using the `this.setState()` method provided by React.
-Using `this.setState()` will automatically rerender the component and update all values on the screen.
-If you're displaying anything or deriving anything from state, it will show the updated version once this rerender occurs.
+This object should never be manipulated manually.
+Rather, using the "`this.setState()`" method provided by React.
+Using "`this.setState()`" will automatically re-render the component and update all values on the screen.
+If you're displaying anything or deriving anything from state, it will show the updated version once this re-render occurs.

 {% highlight JavaScript linenos %}
 export default class AddOption extends React.Component {